- 7.1–7.5 in

 Black-headed Grosbeaks glean most of their food in the treetops and understory, less frequently lunging at prey, and occasionally snatching flying prey from the air.
 They hop on branches or at feeders, cracking seeds and hard-bodied insects with their heavy bills.
 After spring migration, tight-knit pairs form quickly.
 Males court females with vigorous singing and striking displays called "nuptial flights" lasting 8 to 10 seconds: the male flutters up from a perch, singing and spreading his wings and tail to reveal the bold white-on-black patterns, rising several feet before settling back on the same perch.
 Singing helps with territorial defense, although both males and females will attack other grosbeaks that intrude.
 Aerial grappling attacks can be ferocious.
 They tend to tolerate species such as warblers and Bushtits that come near the nest, but they attack predators including Western Scrub-Jays and Steller’s Jays.
 Both males and females sing on the nest, and they share the chick-rearing duties of sitting on the eggs and feeding the young about equally.
 Black-headed Grosbeaks may form loose flocks during fall migration and winter.

-Black-headed Grosbeak populations are stable or increasing throughout their range, according to the North American Breeding Bird Survey conducted between 1966 and 2010.
-Partners in Flight estimates the global breeding population at 14 million, with 75 percent breeding in the United States, 4 percent in Canada, and 100 percent spending some part of the year in Mexico.
-They rate a 9 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
+Black-headed Grosbeak populations are stable or increasing throughout their range, according to the North American Breeding Bird Survey conducted between 1966 and 2014.
+Partners in Flight estimates the global breeding population at 14 million, with 4% breeding in Canada, 75% spending some part of the year in the U.S., and 100% in Mexico.
+They rate a 9 out of 20 on the Continental Concern Score and are not on the 2014 State of the Birds Watch List.
 While urbanization has destroyed some prime habitats, the grosbeaks' adaptability has served them well.
 They aren't particularly fussy about breeding habitat or nest materials, nesting in many species of trees and shrubs.
 Nor are they fussy eaters, mixing a wide variety of animal and plant foods.
 They inhabit disturbed landscapes like irrigated field edges, second-growth forests, orchards, and suburban greenbelts, though they keep their distance from intensive human activity.
 In some areas, Scrub and Steller's jays are significant nest predators, but grosbeaks seem relatively resistant to brood parasitism by the Brown-headed Cowbirds that trouble other birds in their range.

 Medium to long-distance migrant (resident in parts of Mexico).
 Individuals from across western North America spend winters spread across central Mexico.
 Males tend to head south before females and young, and they return earlier in spring.